hackervera/p2pmsg/README.md

 The messages from client.js will propagate to every webserver in the network.
 It's routed using the Telehash distributed p2p network http://www.telehash.org

-This will pull all the required deps in automagically
-My code is alpha so use at your own risk.

 Released under MIT
 Copyright Tyler Gillies 2011